 Bolts, nuts and co.

-It’s rather irritating to get your quickdraw (your carabiner) caught in the gear loop of your harness, but being hung-up on a bolt hanger or nut is extremely serious business.
+It’s rather irritating to get your carabiner caught in the gear loop of your harness, but getting it caught on a bolt hanger or nut is extremely serious business.

 Good to know

 The fact that your rope will be difficult for you to remove is something you should consider if you’re planning on following on a multi-pitch climb.
 This won’t be so much of a concern for pure sport climbers.

 On overhangs, you’ll notice that your rope is under load even when you’re removing your gear and that it’d be best to remove the carabiner on the side of the bolt hanger first.
 That way, you won’t risk your safety, even though it will be irritating and energy-sapping trying to remove your carabiner for the fifth time because its nose keeps getting caught.

 These kinds of noses are primarily on wire-gate carabiners, older screw-gates can also have a notch (hook).

 Keylock is the magic word

 The problems we mentioned above are easy to solve.
 Thanks to some innovations in the field, carabiners no longer need a hook nose to work.
 Keylock is the magic word.
 Keylock refers to a locking system that forgoes the traditional small hook nose.
 Instead, keylock carabiners have something akin to a jigsaw piece on the nose, which fits into a corresponding opening in the gate.
 This serves to prevent anything from getting tangled.
 Keylock carabiners are absolutely essential for belay stations, in conjunction with a belay station sling and the upper carabiner of a quickdraw, as they reduce the risks mentioned above.